Updated: Jun 6

 Welcome back to another episode of the Edumagic podcast.
-This episode is brought to you by my TPT store where you can find resources to help you during your college career as an education major.
+This episode is brought to you by my TPT store, where you can find resources to help you during your college career as an education major.
 Today's episode is titled a few things you might not know that you can do in canva.
-In this episode, we are going to check some of my favorite features of Canva for Edu which include canva presentations, worksheets, infographics, and a QR code creator.
+In this episode, we will check some of my favorite features of Canva for Edu, which include canva presentations, worksheets, infographics, and a QR code creator.

 Back in 2014, when I first started teaching, I was looking for a poster creation tool online.
 My colleague Brittany Groff showed me Canva.
-There's so much you can do within here.
-When I got into Canva more deeply that semester, I found there's a lot you can do within it from creating posts for social media, to creating flyers and infographics.
+There's so much you can do here.
+When I got into Canva more deeply that semester, I found there's a lot you can do within it, from creating posts for social media to designing flyers and infographics.

 a class with classwork